Newly Admitted Students

 - Watch for communication from the MFT Program.
 They will send you a steady stream of information in the months before classes begin.
 If you have questions: 253-535-7659 or email@example.com

 We are very excited about your choice to attend PLU’s Marriage and Family Therapy Program.
 Click this link to view the welcome letter from Dr. David Ward, the MFT Program Chair.
 He has included in the letter the instructions for registering classes and some important information about the program and PLU.

-Follow these instructions to register for your first term:
+Follow these instructions to register for Fall 2019: